-See the procedure "Step 1 (Mirror to Server): Set Up the Destination System," on page 252 for a list of the ACLs that the mirror user needs.
+See the procedure "Step 2: Set Up the Destination System," on page 265 for a list of the ACLs that the mirror user needs.

 If you still cannot determine which ACL is missing from the mirror user's account, examine the futuretense.txt file on the destination system.
 There should be an entry that describes which table the mirror process failed to update and the name of the table may help you determine which ACL is missing.